Greta Linse, Interim Director of SCRS

 Greta M. Linse is a third generation Montanan.
 She graduated from Randolph-Macon Woman’s College in 2002 and earned her M.S. in Mathematics and Statistics from Montana State University (MSU) in 2006 and 2008 respectively.
 After graduate school Greta worked for a local statistical software company focusing on analysis of genetic data.
 She wore multiple hats including project manager, technical writer, director of customer support and services.
 Returning in 2016 to MSU, Greta has taught mathematics and statistics classes for the Department of Mathematical Sciences.
-In 2018 Greta became the Project Manager for the Human Ecology Learning and Problem Solving (HELPS) Lab and joined SCRS in January 2020 as the Assistant Director.
+In 2018 Greta became the Project Manager for the Human Ecology Learning and Problem Solving (HELPS) Lab and joined SCRS in January 2020 as the Assistant Director and in July 2022 become Interim Director of SCRS.

 David Lartey, Graduate Research Assistant